Restorations

-The central aim of my restoration work is the careful preservation of historical substance — safeguarding originality, authenticity, and character.
-Each object carries its own story, one that must be explored, understood, and preserved with the utmost care and patience.
-This involves thorough research into provenance, stylistic context, and the materials and techniques employed, in order to preserve or restore the original condition as faithfully as possible.
+The central aim of my restoration work is the careful preservation of historical substance – safeguarding originality, authenticity and character.
+Each object tells its own story, one that must be explored, understood and preserved with the utmost care and patience.This includes in-depth research into origin, stylistic context and materials in order to preserve or restore the original condition as faithfully as possible.

-Art Nouveau luminaire, No. 2023
+Art Nouveau luminaire, no.2023

 1

-Condition Assessment and Documentation
+Condition assessment and documentation

 2

-Removal and Dismantling
+Removal and disassembly

 3